elixirschool/elixirschool/_posts/2018-08-02-functional-web-dev-elixir-otp-phoenix-review.md

 We begin designing the entities of our game in Chapter 2 and add a custom State Machine to handle our game rules in Chapter 3.

 It goes without saying that the first part is the most important one in the book.
-Lance seeks to force us to rethink how we start our apps, to rewire our brains on how to kick start an app.
+Lance seeks to force us to rewire our brains on how to kick start an app, without the use of a framework or the database strangling us from the get-go.
 This is the [red pill](https://en.wikipedia.org/wiki/Red_pill_and_blue_pill), our way out of the complacency that `mix phx.new` and other frameworks have lulled us into.

 In the second part of the book we add some important OTP behaviours in our system, a GenServer in Chapter 4 and a Supervision Tree in Chapter 5.